 We are also interested in bridging the gap between understanding how nociceptors are activated in the normal, uninjured state and how nociceptor function is altered in conditions that are associated with pain, in particular conditions associated with tissue acidosis, such as rheumatoid arthritis.
 By understanding how nociceptors are activated in pathological conditions, we hope to identify novel avenues for therapeutics.

 The African naked mole-rat (Heterocephalus glaber) is a highly unusual mammal.
 Like certain ant, bee and termite species, naked mole-rats are eusocial, meaning that they live in large colonies with a sole, breeding female, the queen.
 Moreover, they are cold-blooded, live for over 25 years (similarly sized mice live for a tenth of the time) are resistant to cancer and as others and we have shown, they have highly unusual nocifensive behaviours, in particular they do not find acid nocifensive.
 We identified that the molecular basis of the acid insensitivity displayed by naked mole-rats is due to an amino acid alteration in the voltage-gated sodium channel subunit NaV1.7: acid activates naked mole-rat acid sensors, but simultaneously blocks NaV1.7 to such an extent that action potentials are not generated.
 We now aim to conduct further comparative physiology and genetics with the naked mole-rat in order to identify molecules and circuits that can explain other aspects of their “odd” physiology, results from such work will lead to a greater understanding of how “normal” physiology works in other mammals including humans.
+You can find out more about people across Cambridge who are involved in research with the naked mole-rat, by going to the Naked Mole-Rat Initiative website.

 Current lab members